ArksherX/ARTO/USE_CASE_GUIDE.md

 - Vestigia records **what happened**, **why it mattered**, and **whether the evidence chain remains valid**

 ---
+  - when to use each tool alone
+  - what each standalone mode gives you
+  - what it does not give you
+  - recommended pairings
+  - full-suite workflow

 ## 2. Start The Suite